bmcdorman/mcdorman.io/src/data/roles/semio-cofounder-cto/short_description.md

-Co-founded Semio, a social robotics software startup, growing it to $1M in annual revenue, entirely bootstrapped.
-Created the OS, app ecosystem, and developer tools for social robots.
+Co-founded Semio to build the OS, app ecosystem, and developer tools for social robots, growing the company to **$1M in annual revenue, entirely bootstrapped**.

 Architected and built all aspects of Semio's products: web front-end, back-end, cloud infrastructure, 3D simulation, social behavior models, and on-robot software.
 Managed contractors and interns.
 Aligned and iterated with Fortune 100 customer teams to address their needs.

+Learned how to (and _frequently how not to_) build a company and product from scratch.